asifvora/GitTips/README.md

 git push -f
 ```

-How to addd file in git stash with stage file :
+How to add file in git stash with stage file :
 ```sh
 git stash save -u <name_of_stash>
 ```